comtechnet/HighLow/README.md

 ```
 ## Usage

-Play the HighLow game by 1) creating the game 2) playing round 1, then round 2 and then 3) ending the game
+Play the HighLow game by 1) creating the game 2) playing round 1, then 3) playing round 2, and then 3) ending the game

-You can monitor the status of each step (create game, roune 1, round 2 and end game) via ...
+You can monitor the game status after each play step (create game, round 1, round 2 and end game) via ...

 export function whatIsGameStatus(_gameId: u32): string {}